- Education

 Here are the six main takeaways.

-1. Technologies adopted during the pandemic are continuing to add value even in a hybrid or in-person environment.
+1. Learning technologies adopted during the pandemic continue to add value

 At Notre Dame, a primarily residential and in-person learning institution, faculty made the shift to virtual teaching.
-This shift required an increase in lecture halls equipped with learning technologies, integrating the technology ecosystem, and creating a coworking professional development model that allowed faculty to share their learnings with one another and work together to find the most effective use of these technologies in the classroom.
+This shift required an increase in lecture halls equipped with learning technologies, integration of the technology ecosystem, and the creation of a coworking professional development model that allowed faculty to share their learnings with one another and work together to find the most effective use of these technologies in the classroom.

 Now that technologies are integrated into classrooms, their use will continue now and in the future.

-2. Hybrid learning increased the faculty adoption of learning technologies.
+2. Hybrid learning increased adoption of hybrid learning technologies

 The pandemic drove a need for higher usage of learning technologies across the country and at all types of higher education institutions.
 From increased usage of video conferencing systems to the need for higher levels of video storage, the pandemic certainly increased the desire to integrate learning technologies within the classroom.

 The increased usage of learning technologies also allowed instructors greater insight into student outcomes.
-With online learning tools, instructors have the ability to review insights such as how many times a student logs in to a platform, how long students spend on a certain page in an online book, whether or not a student watched an instructional video, and more.
+With online learning tools, instructors can review insights such as how many times a student logs in to a platform, how long students spend on a certain page in an online book, whether or not a student watched an instructional video, and more.

 Panopto’s video management system offers analytics that allow higher education faculty the insight they need to help increase student outcomes.
-Skyline College has seen an increase in inquiries regarding these analytics – for example, a music composition class instructor used the video analytics to make note that multiple students paused and rewatched a certain part of an instructional video.
+Skyline College has seen an increase in inquiries regarding these analytics.
+For example, a music composition class instructor used video analytics to note that multiple students paused and rewatched a certain part of an instructional video.
 This insight allowed the instructor to recognize that students were struggling, which resulted in the creation of a new video that reviewed this particularly difficult concept.

 In-person and virtual students all deserve equal attention and engagement in the teaching and learning process – and video helps this engagement happen.
 The University of Notre Dame notes that students are immersed in different types of multimedia in their daily lives, and they’ve come to expect this from their learning institutions as well.
 There’s a disconnect when students are using advanced forms of technology outside of the classroom but come to classrooms that only have a whiteboard or chalkboard.
 Integrating learning technologies within the classroom can close that gap and allow higher engagement with students by meeting them where they are.
 To remain competitive, higher education institutions will need to meet these evolving student expectations.